profan/kodi-regexulon/README.md

 Created for absolutely ordered episodes, already in their correct subfolders, attempts to filter out most of the noise which normally prevents the various scrapers from parsing the information.

-Currently catches cases where a show folder is named like ´[stuff](things) show name (otherstuff)[woo]´ with episodes inside which are similar, the last number in the filename is treated as the episode number and appended with ´ep´ to help the scraper.
+Currently catches cases where a show folder is named like `[stuff](things) show name (otherstuff)[woo]` with episodes inside which are similar, the last number in the filename is treated as the episode number and appended with `ep` to help the scraper.

 Requirements